Do you care about the environment but like traveling?

 Enter this silicone reusable and collapsible cup!
 Boom – no more takeaway cups.
 Saving the environment while drinking coffee – Sam’s a big fan.
 An added benefit is that this cup is way more secure than a takeaway cup.
 Veren has literally ran with it (lid on) to catch a train and didn’t spill a drop.

 Many coffee shops have also begun giving discounts for bringing your own cup.
 So eventually this cup pays for itself!
-Btw, if you’re not into the silicone collapsible kind, Keep Cup has a range of colors and sizes – check them out on Amazon here.
+Btw, if you’re not into the silicone collapsible kind, Keep Cup has a range of colors and sizes.
+Click here to see more information on Keep Cup.

 Combine it with the reusable steel filter below for an even more budget-friendly cup of joe.